ANDORRA: Nua - Marta Roure

 Whilst Roure comes from a nation known internationally mostly for its skiing resorts, the Eurovision Song Contest should have been a perfect opportunity to show off Andorra to the world, however she did not have much success in the competition.
 The micronation is not at all known for their musical prowess, though I really believe Roure’s music is a perfect starting point to advertise the nation’s culture and language to the world.
-It is no surprise that Roure herself comes from a family of musicians, with her great-grandfather being a trumpeter, her father a band director and most notably her grandfather Joan Roure i Jané was a legendary composer in Andorra, who left a legacy not just within his family but also founded a wide variety of orchestras in the country and in Andorra la Vella there is even a square named after him.
+It is no surprise that with her musical sensibility Roure herself comes from a family of musicians, with her great-grandfather being a trumpeter, her father a band director and most notably her grandfather Joan Roure i Jané was a legendary composer in Andorra, who left a legacy not just within his family but also founded a wide variety of orchestras in the country and in Andorra la Vella there is even a square named after him.

 “Roure is incredibly adept at getting across the same feeling of ‘girl power’ and ‘rebellion’ in her music despite my inability to understand the lyrics.”

-When writing about albums created by artists from micronations there is a temptation to spend most of the review waffling on about niche facts about the country itself to act as filler when describing the album selected from the relatively slim pickings available.
+When writing about albums created by artists from micronations there is a temptation to spend most of the review waffling on about niche fun facts about the country itself to act as filler when describing the album selected from the relatively slim pickings available.
 Whilst I could spend this review sharing titbits of information about the little-known tax haven, such as the fact that Andorra had the highest life expectancy in the world in 2013, I feel that would not be doing justice to what is a thoroughly enjoyable album.
 Instead, in order for you to understand why I enjoyed this album so much, I shall try and sum up the record using a jocular description that was coined by Joel, who also enjoyed the album: “Marta Roure is basically Catalanis Morissette.“

 I really like Alanis Morissette.
 There are a multitude of reasons that I enjoy her music, however, the main factor that I explored in my review of her album Jagged Little Pill was her lyrical forward-thinking.
-Whilst I was able to analyse the genius of her lyrics (due to her singing in my native English), I am, however, unfortunately not able to do the same with ‘Catalanis’.
+Whilst I was able to analyse the genius of her lyrics (due to her singing in my native tongue, English), I am, however, unfortunately not able to do the same with ‘Catalanis’.
 Nevertheless, just because Roure sings in Catalan, it does not mean that she fails to transmit some of the same qualities to just as high a standard as Morrisette does.
 Roure is incredibly adept at getting across the same feeling of ‘girl power’ and ‘rebellion’ in her music despite my inability to understand the lyrics.